DC-Harry/hangman635/README.md

 ### Outcomes
 I learned how to pay more attention to the order variables and functions are declared in.
 I had a few issues with calling a function that took a variable as an arguement that hadn't yet been declared.
 In addition to that I had to be careful about the order of if-elif-else conditions, as if a condition is true e.g `len(guess) == 1 and guess.isalpha()` the subsequent elif conditions would not be checked.
 In this case that meant the game would continue despite num_lives being less than 0

+The above was written previously to me discovering I'd done the whole project to the wrong repistory.
+During the process of migrating the project, I dicovered many the errors introduced to the code by me were as a result of not paying close enough attention to, or correctly follwing instructions.
+So that was another learning outcome of this project for me.
+In addition, through fixing asects of the my first version (which can be found at https://github.com/DC-Harry/test-repo.git) issues that I had resolved e.g. the game continuing despite num_lives being less than zero.
+In this instance it was because I didn't have a break statement after calling the `check_guess` function in `ask_for_input()` which meant the programme continued in the elif part of the `play_game` function without checking the condtions again.

 ### Instructions